McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/include/_index.en.md

 title = "Include"
 +++

-The `include` shortcode includes other files from your project inside of the current page.
+The `include` shortcode includes other pages, resources or files from your project.

 ## Usage